azsk/AzTS-docs/Control coverage/Feature/CosmosDB.md

 ### Control Spec

 > **Passed:**
-> MinTLSVersion is 1.2 for Cosmos DB.
+> Minimum TLS version is set to 1.2 or higher for Cosmos DB.
 >
 > **Failed:**
+> Any of the following conditions is met.
+> * Minimum TLS version is not set (default 1.0).
-> MinTLSVersion is lessthan 1.2 for Cosmos DB.
+> * Minimum TLS version is less than 1.2 (configured min required TLS version) for Cosmos DB.
->

 ### Recommendation